Lab 5: Keyboard Surfin'

 2. Use a logic analyzer to visualize keyboard signals

 We have a bin of logic analyzers available in lab.
-Use an analyzer and USB cable to do these exercises in lab, be sure to return both to us before leaving lab.
+Use an analyzer and USB cable to do these exercises in lab, be sure to return to us before leaving lab.

-An logic analyzer allows you to examine the signals sent by the keyboard.
+A logic analyzer allows you to examine the signals sent by the keyboard.
 Here is an inexpensive 8-channel logic analyzer made by Hiletgo (click photo to enlarge):

 Hiletgo logic analyzer

 Below is a photo of the circuit (click photo to enlarge).
 The plug board power (red) and ground (black) are connected to the Pi.
 The plug board CLK (white) and DATA (purple) are connected to channels 0 and 1 of the logic analyzer.
 The logic analyzer ground (black) is connected to Pi ground.
+Double-check to confirm your connections before powering up your Pi.

 wired up